Why Do People Say 'Bless You' When You Sneeze?

 What do you say when someone sneezes?
 PeopleImages / Getty Images

 Many people have become accustomed to saying "bless you" or "gesundheit" when someone sneezes.
-No one says anything when someone coughs, blows their nose or burps, so why do sneezes get special treatment?
-What do those phrases actually mean, anyway?
+No one says anything when someone coughs, blows their nose or burps, so is there some kind of special treatment going on here?
+Why do people say "bless you" when you sneeze?

 Advertisement